John Vertin

 John Vertin (July 17, 1844 – February 26, 1899) was a Slovenian-born American prelate of the Roman Catholic Church.
 He served as the third bishop of the Diocese of Sault Sainte Marie and Marquette in Michigan from 1879 until his death in 1899.

 Life

 Early life

 John Vertin (sometimes spelled Wertin) was born on July 17, 1844, in Dobliče in the Duchy of Carniola in the Austrian Empire (present-day Črnomelj, Slovenia) and baptized Johann Vertin.
 He was the second of four children of Joseph and Mary (née Deržaj) Vertin.
-Vertin received his early education at the gymnasium in Novo Mesto.
+Vertin received his early education at the gymnasium in Novo Mesto in Lower Carniola.